jdmdigital/hat-tip/README.md

 In cases when you don't really want notifications getting in the way of the every day use of your application, Toasts and Modals are literally the opposite.
 We wanted a basic banner notification.
 We'll be building on this over time, but here's MVP.

 ## Usage
-Simply include the hat-tip.js in your project (or copy the raw code out), add the css you'll find in hat-tip.css, and put the following mark-up at the bottom of your page.
+Simply include the `hat-tip.js` in your project (or copy the raw code out), add the css you'll find in `hat-tip.css`, and put the following mark-up at the bottom of your page.
+Minifed versions of both of those are also included, but their already SUPER-small (the bundle file is only 3kb, uncompressed).

 ```html
 <div id="hattip" role="alert">